kalicalendar/community-calendar/README.md

 - add the organizations as admin manually instead of setting up a whole log-in-system.

+Minimum Viable Product (MVP) </br>

+1st Version:

 NEXT STEPS </br>

 - think about the database structure and make a drawing.
 - ...?

+* logging in with slack?
+* being able to see a single event